StructuralEquationModels/StructuralEquationModels.jl/docs/src/index.md

 `StructuralEquationModels.jl` is a package for Structural Equation Modeling (SEM) still under active development.
 It is written for one purpose: Facilitating methodological innovations for SEM.
-We aim to help SEM users become SEM researchers and SEM researchers become SEM developers.
 This purpose implies two subgoals for the package: Easy extensibility and speed.
 You can easily define custom objective functions and other parts of the model.
 At the same time, it is (very) fast.